TommySoucy/H3MP/README.md

 - See incompatibilities section below for a list of known incompatible mods and modes.
 - Only report bugs if you don't use any of the mods from the incompatibilities list.
 - Report bugs directly to VIPkiller17#4326 on discord and always send **_full_** output logs.
-- Currently only made for game branch "alpha - Mod Safe".
+- Will most probably work with the Main version of the game, but currently only guaranteed to work with "alpha - Mod Safe".
 - If you get "PatchVerify" errors on start up it means either your game or H3MP is the wrong version.
+- Port forward or hosting solution must support both TCP and UDP

 ## Manual Installation